-While JASWDC’s Sakura Matsuri-Japanese Street Festival remains suspended until further notice, we are excited to host the Digital Japan Bowl on May 29th, and we invite you all to tune in and cheer on this year’s nearly 200 high school competitors from across the country (details coming soon).
+While JASWDC’s Sakura Matsuri-Japanese Street Festival remains suspended until further notice, we were excited to host the Digital Japan Bowl on May 29th, and we invite you to catch all the highlights in our livestream recording.

 Our Japanese Language School has gone fully online for the time being, and with enrollment levels for this semester at an all-time high, we will look for ways to expand our offerings for the summer semester in order to accommodate more students.
 The JASWDC Cooking Class is back in action with bi-weekly interactive cooking classes.
 We have accelerated production of our YouTube-based “Weekly Nihongo” and Japan-in-a-Suitcase tutorial videos, and we will soon begin an interview series aimed at giving our local members an intimate view of the feeling on the street in Japan.

 We welcome your feedback and your creative suggestions on what you need during this time and how we can best serve our community given the constraints of the COVID-19 era.
 In the meantime, we are so grateful to you for your understanding, patience, and support.
 We’re in this together.

 We are dedicated to providing interesting and engaging programming to our community during this crisis.
 We believe staying at home shouldn’t have to be boring, so we hope to bring the same quality events and activities to your home!